thruston/grid-banger/README.rst

 (MOD) 2016.
 All rights reserved.

 The modules are designed to work with Python 2.7 or better and with Python 3.4 or better.
-With Python 2, they are very slightly faster than with Python 3, but the functions are, and the results should be, identical.
+With Python 2.7, they are very slightly faster than with Python 3.6, but the functions are, and the results should be, identical.
+If you are using Python 3, then use `python3` (or whatever you call it) instead of `python` below.

 install
 -------